 Data source

-- Influenza, RSV and other respiratory outbreaks: The integrated Public Health Information System (iPHIS), Ministry of Health
+- COVID-19, influenza, RSV and other respiratory outbreaks: The integrated Public Health Information System (iPHIS), Ministry of Health

 Weekly level cut-offs